 Mr. Hein is a Principal Engineer with Applied Research Associates, in Toronto Canada.
-He has over 30 years of experience in the design, evaluation and management of transportation infrastructure.
+He has over 30 years of experience in the design, evaluation, and management of transportation infrastructure.
 He is a member of the ASCE T&DI Board of Governors and chairs two standards committees.
 He is actively involved in technology transfer and has completed over 30 webinars for ASCE on a variety of topics.
-He is actively involved in the World Road Association having chair the Pavements Committee and is a current member of their Asset Management Committee.
+He is actively involved in the World Road Association having chaired the Pavements Committee and is a current member of their Asset Management Committee.
 He has also chaired the Transportation Association of Canada Pavements Committee.

 Yinhai Wang, Ph.D., P.E., M.ASCE, Vice President

 Dr. Yinhai Wang is a professor in transportation engineering and the founding director of the Smart Transportation Applications and Research Laboratory (STAR Lab) at the University of Washington (UW).
 He also serves as director for Pacific Northwest Transportation Consortium (PacTrans), USDOT University Transportation Center for Federal Region 10 and visiting chair for the Traffic Information and Control Department at Harbin Institute of Technology.
 He has a Ph.D. in transportation engineering from the University of Tokyo (1998), a master's degree in computer science from the University of Washington, and another master’s degree in construction management (1991) and a bachelor’s degree in civil engineering (1989) from Tsinghua University in China.